Clear-Bible/ClearEngine/README.md

 # Clear3
 DotNet library for the Clear technology to aid in Bible translation as developed by Clear Bible, Inc.

+(Currently under development.)